HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="wordpress-adoption-geo-yoy.png",
-  caption="WordPress adoption by geography year-over-year.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=442489769&format=interactive", sheets_gid="694875761", sql_file="cms_adoption_by_geo.sql",
+  caption="WordPress adoption by geography year-over-year on mobile.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.
+For all counties it's 32% on 2021 and 34% on 2022, for United States of America it's 32% for both, for Japan it's 35% and 38% respectively, for Brazil it's 29% and 31%, for Germany it's 27% and 29%, for United Kingdom of Great Britain and Northern Ireland it's 31% and 32%, for Spain it's 37% and 39%, for Italy it's 36% and 38%, for India it's 28% and 30%, for France it's also 28% and 30%, and finally for Canada it's 32% in 2021 and 33% in 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=442489769&format=interactive", sheets_gid="694875761", sql_file="cms_adoption_by_geo.sql",